simonsanvil/ECG-classification-MLH/README.md

 ECG-Classification
 ==============================

-Diagnose types of Arrhythmia from an ECG signal using Machine Learning and Deeep Learning models.
+Web app to diagnose types of Arrhythmia from user-uploaded ECG signals using Machine Learning and Deeep Learning models.

 Authors:
 --------